NorthernMan54/homebridge-mculed/lua/README.md

 module.SSID["SSID1"] = { ssid="SSID1", pwd = "password" }
 ```

-2. Set your device Model in config.lua - Either CLED used by homebridge-mculed to determine which which type to create in homebridge
+2. Copy config-NODE-AC545F.lua to your nodemcu's name, and change the config to your model

 ```
 module.Model = "CLED"
 ```

+3. Copy ESP-NODE-AC545f.json to your nodemcu's name, and update the file to include your config file.

 # Lua Program installation

 1. I used nodemcu-uploader which is available here https://github.com/kmpm/nodemcu-uploader

-2. Run the script initialupload.sh, this will upload all the lua files to your esp8266
+2. Run the script lua/luaScript/initialUpload.sh, this will upload all the lua ota provisioning files to your esp8266

-3. Test your device by running test.lua

-4. After you have completed testing, rename test.lua to init.lua
+3. Start the OTA server with the script, startOtaServer.sh

+4. Using esplorer, on the nodemcu, run the lua program initOta.lua

 # ESPlorer Snippets